osinstom/osinstom.github.io/en/_posts/2020-02-05-my-takeways-from-c-traps-and-pitfalls.md

 It is worth to remember these consequences as the recruiters like to ask this sort of questions at job interview :)

+### 6. C doesn't cast function's arguments automatically!

+In other words:

+> It is the programmer’s responsibility to ensure that the arguments toa function are of the right type.

+### 7. Pointers are not always arrays

+In almost any book about the C language, we can find some sentence that pointers are arrays.
+It is a simplification that make understanding of C easier at the beginning.
+However, it is not always the case!
+In particular, we can get a surprise, when working with strings.